funcx-faas/helm-chart/README.md

 2. Get a hostname that your kubernetes install is accessible under.

-You can use `localhost` if you are running your client code on your local machine too.
+You can sometimes use `localhost` if you are running your client code on your local machine too. ** WARNING ** ingress-nginx in minikube doesn't always listen on the same address as "localhost" is bound to.

 Otherwise, figure out (using IP networking skills not described in this document) how you will address and name your kubernetes host.